wwwwwwzh/Notes/scrath.md

 ## Lagrangian
 ### Fermat and Light

+### Maupertuis
+mv^2

+### Building the Lagrangian
+Our problem is given a start and end position and total time, how will an object move, or what's the trajectory in btw the end points.
+The least action principle states that ∫mv²dt has to be minimized.
+Without any force, it's easy to see that the object has to follow a straight line with constant speed.
+This is essentially Newton's first law.
+Now an object is subject to energy fields.
+So this effectively becomes a control problem, where the object steers through fields that infleunce it's trajectory and has to minimze total action.
+Denote the potential energy by V(x).
+We consider a system with energy conservation, ie, T+V=E where E is constant.
+Therefore dV=-dT.

 ### Parametrized path
 x=(x(t), y(t))

 ###
 https://en.wikipedia.org/wiki/Noether%27s_theorem

+### Linear algebra, fourier analysis and MGF

 ## Shorts
 ### Dot and Cross Product